-Fishermen.
+- Fishermen.
 If you have not filed your Form 1040, you should file it by April 15 and pay your tax in full.
-If you need more time to file, you can request an extension of time to file with Form 4868, Application for Automatic Extension of Time To File U.S. Individual Income Tax Return, or you can get an extension by Internet or phone.

-More information.
-For more information on important dates, see Due Dates for Qualified Fishermen and Due Dates for Nonqualified Fishermen, later.
+If you need more time to file, you can request an extension of time to file with Form 4868, Application for Automatic Extension of Time To File U.S. Individual Income Tax Return, or you can get an extension by Internet or phone. - More information.
+For more information on important dates, see When Do Fishermen Pay Estimated Tax and File Tax Returns, later.